OctoPrint/OctoPrint/README.md

 Dependencies
 ------------

 OctoPrint depends on a couple of python modules to do its job.
-Those are listed in requirements.txt and can be installed using `pip`:
+Those are automatically installed when installing OctoPrint via `setup.py`:

-    pip install -r requirements.txt
+    python setup.py install

 You should also do this after pulling from the repository, since the dependencies might have changed.